-- Preview Email Newsletter

 WASHINGTON, Sept.
 12 -- Omada Health Inc. has submitted a public comment letter to the U.S. Department of Health and Human Services regarding the Notice of Proposed Rulemaking (NPRM) for the 2025 CMS Physician Fee Schedule.
 The letter emphasizes the importance of recognizing and adequately reimbursing digital health solutions such as Omada's Diabetes Prevention Program (DPP) to enhance care for Medicare beneficiaries.

-In its letter, Omada commended the agency for allowing any fully recognized D more ST
+In its letter, Omada commended the agency for allowing any fully recognized DPP by the Centers for Disease Control (CDC) to app more ST

 Parkview Health Urges CMS to Support Cryoablation for Thoracic & Cardiac Surgery Patients (10)